Signposts

 Peg and Justin lived in the rooms above the hostel at the far northern end

-of the Walasi-Yi, and the AT ran right past their front door.
-After we
+of the Walasi-Yi and the AT ran right past their front door.
+After we became

-became friends, I would spend some nights sleeping on the floor of their
+friends, I would spend occasional weekend nights sleeping on the floor of

-apartment.
-Justin was an artist who fabricated sculpture out of metals, and
+their apartment.
+Justin was an artist who fabricated metal sculpture out of

-he used discarded farm equipment.
-I commissioned a set of candlesticks from
+discarded farm equipment.
+I commissioned a set of candlesticks from him and

-him, and they still serve me today.
+they still serve me well today.
 On another commission, he made two

 sculptures of Brian and Juliana’s dog Clarence, a rescued Greyhound.
 One